qiz-li/lovelace-soft-ui/README.md

 # Cards
 Finally we've arrived on how to configure the cards themselves.
 All the cards below will be able to adjust to dark/light themes depending on if the sun is above or below the horizon.

+## Lovelace UI mode
+### The following adding of cards uses the UI editor.

+### If you use Lovelace YAML mode, I have posted my YAML above.

 ## Text Header Card
 </p>